VidCruiter Logo

 Eat a Balanced Diet

 Food is fuel!
 What we eat and drink influences how we feel both physically and mentally.
-But it’s not uncommon for people to either overeat or undereat because of stress.
-That’s why proper nutrition plays an important role in managing your interview-related nerves.
+It’s common for people to either overeat or undereat because of stress.
+Proper, balanced nutrition plays an important role in managing your interview-related nerves.

 33% of adults overeat or eat unhealthy foods because it helps distract them from stress.